Marissa Leraas

 Playing many roles

-A theatre major with a minor in arts administration, Marissa chose Northwestern for a well-rounded education in both theatre and faith.
+A theatre major with a minor in arts administration, Marissa transferred to Northwestern for a well-rounded education in both theatre and faith.
 She participates in theatre productions and works as a teacher’s assistant and in the costume shop.
 She was the student government junior class representative and is now one of the student leaders for orientation.
 After college, Marissa hopes to work as a graphic designer for a creative company and eventually open a family community theatre.

 Trying it all